LIFE STORY

 Its commitment to pacifism seemed genuine, even if the rightwing hawks were already beginning to try to spread their wings.

 At the very least I would be able to feel I was with a non-militaristic society.
-I would not have to feel I was paying the taxes needed to feed any militarism.
+I would not have to feel I was paying the taxes needed to feed the militarism.
 I would be out.